-Trump may bypass hardline conservatives on tax reform
+White House looks past conservatives on tax reform

-WASHINGTON — Fresh off a defeat on the health care bill, the White House warned rebellious conservative lawmakers that they should get behind President Donald Trump’s agenda or he may bypass them on future legislative fights, including tax reform.
+WASHINGTON — Fresh off a defeat on health care legislation, the White House warned rebellious conservative lawmakers that they should get behind President Donald Trump’s agenda or he may bypass them on future legislative fights, including tax reform.

 The threat by White House chief of staff Reince Priebus to build a broad coalition on tax reform that could include moderate Democrats came as the Republican head of the tax-writing committee in the House of Representatives said he hoped to move a tax bill through his panel this spring.

-House Ways and Means Committee Chairman Kevin Brady said his committee had been working on tax reform in parallel with the failed healthcare reform push.
+House Ways and Means Committee Chairman Kevin Brady said his committee had been working on tax reform in parallel with the failed health care reform push.

-“We’ve never stopped working,” Brady told Fox News’s “Sunday Morning Futures with Maria Bartiromo.
+“We’ve never stopped working,” Brady told Fox News’ “Sunday Morning Futures with Maria Bartiromo.”
+“We will continue to make improvements.”

-“We will continue to make improvements.
-We are planning to move this in the Ways and Means committee in spring … and have this ready for the Senate to go as well,” Brady said.
+Brady said the committee plans to move on the bill before summer.
+He said he wanted the House blueprint to be the basis for Trump’s tax reform plan rather than have competing versions from Treasury and the White House.

-Trump and Priebus have scolded hardline conservatives who rejected legislation backed by the White House to overhaul Obamacare.
+Both Trump and Priebus have scolded hardline conservatives who rejected legislation backed by the White House to overhaul Obamacare.

 Speaking on “Fox News Sunday,” Priebus held out the possibility of working with moderate Democrats as well as Republicans to pass other aspects of Trump’s agenda, such as his proposed budget, the revamp of the tax code and a renewed effort at health care reform.